Quito & Galapagos Islands Trip Details

 Accommodation

-• Solo travelers are paired with someone of the same sex
+• Solo travelers are paired with someone of the same gender.

-*Private room options are available upon request and subject to hotel availability (for an extra charge)
+• Private room options are available upon request, subject to hotel availability, for an extra charge.

 Travel Insurance

-Wanderwell donates at least one percent of your insurance purchase to Explore Austin, a sustainable youth outdoor education program, via 1% for the Planet, selected by Under30Experiences.
+Wanderwell donates at least 1% of your insurance purchase to Explore Austin, a sustainable youth outdoor education program, via 1% for the Planet, selected by Under30Experiences.

 Cancellation Policy

-If you have an emergency cancellation that is less than 60 days before your trip, please refer to your travel insurance company as they may cover you for some expenses.
+If you have an emergency cancellation less than 60 days before your trip, please refer to your travel insurance company, as they may cover some of your expenses.

-We are not able to transfer trips or hold experience credits within 60 days of the trip because we have already secured reservations on your behalf.
+We cannot transfer trips or hold Experience Credits within 60 days of the trip because we have already secured reservations on your behalf.

 Trip Leader Expectations